o1-labs/proof-systems/book/src/plonk/maller.md

 If you're using an inner-product-based commitment, you can't even multiply commitments.

-question: where does the multiplication of commitment occurs in the pairing-based protocol of PLONK?
+question: where does the multiplication of commitment occurs in the pairing-based protocol of $\plonk$?
 And how come we can use bootleproof if we need that multiplication of commitment?

-## Appendix: Original explanation from the PLONK paper
+## Appendix: Original explanation from the $\plonk$ paper

 https://eprint.iacr.org/2019/953.pdf